Samson entered the chief tent and was immediately addressed.

 “Where have you come in from son?”
 Manoah asked of his big boy.

 Samson removed his belt and hung it.
-He rubbed his eyes then looked to his father’s eyes to see if he would even hear it, if he gave a reply.
+He rubbed his eyes then looked to his father’s eyes to see if he would even hear it, if he should give reply.
 Manoah was still looking at him, waiting, but Manoah’s patience for the answer was already running out.
 Samson saw it and decided to develop the situation.